happyuc-project/web3j/docs/source/getting_started.rst

 Working with smart contracts with Java smart contract wrappers
 --------------------------------------------------------------

-web3j can auto-generate smart contract wrapper code to deploy and interact with smart contracts without leaving the JVM.
+webuj can auto-generate smart contract wrapper code to deploy and interact with smart contracts without leaving the JVM.

 To generate the wrapper code, compile your smart contract: